Mudok-89/real-estate-analysis-python/README.md

 - `outputs/data_export.xlsx` – exported analytical output
 - `outputs/final_report_CZ.pdf` – final report in Czech
 - `outputs/final_report_EN.pdf` – final report in English

+## Note
+The source website and raw data are in Czech, so some scraped values preserve their original Czech wording.
+Code comments and project documentation are written in English for clarity and portfolio presentation.